Fluffernuttersandwich/Better7D2DbyFNS/README.md

 You need like a damn PHD to understand all of Vortex's quirks.

-It became too time consuming to help users troubleshoot, and I didn't like people bad-mounting my hard work because the tool was screwing up.
+It became too time consuming to help users troubleshoot, and I didn't like people bad-mouthing my hard work because the tool was screwing up.

 So, it was get the ModList to work in MO2/Wabbajack, or quit providing the list for users entirely.